 Even though it has a higher penny rating than the Yamame, it doesn't feel nearly as stiff when casting.
 There is a much more gradual transition from the stiffer butt and mid sections to the softer tip sections on the Nissin rod.
 That smoother transition provides a better transfer of energy from the rod to the line, so you can cast a lighter line much more easily with the Nissin.
 Considering that it is priced just about a 5 spot less than the Yamame, the Nissin Fine Mode Kosansui 390 may well be the best bang for the buck in a big fish rod.

 On the penny scale, the Nissin Fine Mode Kosansui 450 (soft) is a 25, almost right in between the 450ZX (soft) and the 450ZX (medium).
 If you need the length but don't need the zoom capability, this is a rod that may definitely appeal to you.
 It is a bit stiffer than the average tenkara rod, and towards the lower end of keiryu rods.
 It should pretty easily handle larger waters but does not seem to be a rod for larger fish.
 I had thought it would easily handle fish into the upper teens, but I have one customer who has broken his twice on what he described as "big fish."
-I would suggest using 6X tippet with this rod.
+In a second email he mentions carp, and this is definitely not a carp rod!
+I still think it will be fine for trout into the teens, but I would suggest using 6X tippet.

 The rod weighs in right at 3 ounces with the tip plug and 2.8 ounces without it.
 It is about as much rod as you can comfortably cast one handed.
 Even if you aren't comfortable casting a fully extended Ito, you will have no problem with the Fine Mode Kosansui, which is only 2 inches shorter but is a full 2 ounces lighter!
 The Nissin also collapses to 20.5" instead of 26.25" and it has enough backbone to maneuver a good sized fish into quiet water.